ysyk2021/the-power-of-forgiveness-letting-go-of-resentment-and-moving-forward-with-compassion/src/chapter-7-3.md

 Sometimes, seeking professional help is necessary for enhancing mental health and well-being.
 If you find that your struggles with forgiveness, resentment, or overall mental well-being are persistent or significantly impacting your daily life, consider reaching out to a mental health professional.
 Therapists, counselors, or psychologists can offer valuable guidance, tools, and support tailored to your unique needs.

 It's important to remember that prioritizing mental health and well-being is an ongoing process.
 By practicing self-care, adopting positive thinking, managing stress, and seeking professional help when needed, you can create a solid foundation for forgiveness and cultivate a healthy mindset.
-In the subsequent chapters, we will delve deeper into techniques for practicing forgiveness and nurturing a compassionate heart.